9 Species of Woodpeckers in Alabama

 Furthermore, downy woodpeckers move higher in the air than larger woodpeckers.
 They hitch about tree limbs and trunks or drop into tall weeds to feast on galls.

 Downy woodpeckers have a unique rising-and-falling flight pattern.
-They produce a lot of noise in the spring and summer, both with their harsh whinnying calls and by drumming on trees.
+They produce a lot of noise in the spring and summer, with their harsh whinnying calls and drumming on trees.

 You’ll find these woodpeckers in open woodlands, particularly among deciduous trees and weedy edges.
 They’re also home in the city park, backyards, orchards, and vacant lots.